 Dehydration: Arguably the easiest culprit in the mix for causing acne would be the fact that alcohol dehydrates your skin.
-On our sister site, we’ve talked about the benefits of water and healthy skin was one of them.
+Water is essential for healthy skin.
 By drinking alcohol you counteract hydration and thus, your body doesn’t get cleansed and your cells can be filled with toxins that may cause acne.
-As it is, many of us normally don’t get enough water on a daily basis so having that alcohol in your system can only make it worse.
-You cannot cleanse and detox your body, flush out toxins more often.
+As it is, many of us normally don’t get enough water on a daily basis so having alcohol in your system only makes it worse.
+Dehydration makes it harder to cleanse and detox your body, which flushes out toxins that could lead to breakouts.

-Liver: The liver is used to help filter out our blood.
+Liver: The liver helps filter our blood.
 After consuming alcohol moderately over time, fat deposits can form on the liver and block the liver cells from their blood supply.
-This causes the liver to be deprived of nutrients and oxygen and will eventually damage it.
+This deprives the liver of nutrients and oxygen and can eventually cause liver damage.
 When the liver gets damaged, it shows up on your skin.
-All of a sudden, toxins that were eliminated and excess blood sugar that could have been converted to glycogen run free through your bloodstream.
-That tainted blood now makes its way throughout your body, including your face and acne can form.
+With liver damage, toxins that were eliminated and excess blood sugar that could have been converted to glycogen run free through your bloodstream.
+That tainted blood now makes its way throughout your body, including to your face where acne can form.

-Candida: Candida is a fungus that can be found in high yeast and sugary products and also in us.
-It lives in harmony within our body but things like stress, sugar, yeast, and alcohol can help throw the balance off and cause candida to overgrow.
-Since symptoms can vary, someone who has the fungus infection might not know it and instead, pass it off as an acne outbreak.
-Candida may not only be able to cause skin blemishes, but also help feed the growth of acne.
+Candida: Candida is a fungus that can be found in high yeast and sugary products, as well as in our bodies.
+Candida lives in harmony within our body, but stress, sugar, yeast, and alcohol can throw off the balance and cause candida to overgrow.
+Since symptoms can vary, someone who has a fungal infection might not know it and instead, pass it off as an acne outbreak.
+Candida itself may cause skin blemishes, but it may also feed the growth of acne.

-Regiment Hurt: Your skin thrives on a regiment; it wants to be cleaned, nurtured, and moisturized on a schedule.
+Skipping Your Regimen: Your skin thrives on a regimen; it wants to be cleaned, nurtured, and moisturized on a schedule.
 After a night of drinking, if you’re borderline drunk, there’s a good chance you’ll forget about cleaning your face and pass out.
 This is especially bad if you’re at a club and dancing.
 Sweat, makeup, and dirt can make its way on to your face and can clog pores.
 Not washing that off means you’re just asking for a morning breakout.